peterfarrar/principles-of-management-notes/notes_ch_05.md

 9. Data Privacy: Adjust business compliance as laws around data privacy arise.
 10. New Networks: Evolve to account for new online networks.

 Ethics and Compliance go hand in hand.
-Strong cultures create agreement of values amungst stakeholders.
+Strong cultures create agreement of values amongst stakeholders.

 ### Moral Entrepreneur: A New Component of Ethical Leadership
 **Moral Entrepreneur**: A person, group, or organization that creates a new moral norm.